 SC LINK [22] The Side-Chain Link function allows forming a side-chain group from up to eight channels in order to control their dynamics by the maximum level of all side-chain group members.
 Side-chains are defined in the GC's Channel Patch window.
-The rotary encoder switches the side-chain link function on/off, if it is available for the specified channel.
+The rotary encoder switches the side-chain link function on/off if it is available for the specified channel function on/off, if it is available for the specified channel.